On the Normal Sheaf of Gorenstein Curves: Tetragonal Gorenstein curves

-If the $\mathfrak{g}^1_{4}$ on $C$ has no base points, then we can assume that $C$ lies on $\mathbb{P}(\mathcal{E})$ just because $C$ does not pass through the possible singular locus of $S$.
-In this way, $C$ is isomorphic to its lifting to $\mathbb{P}(\mathcal{E})$.
-Thus, we can proceed like in \cite{Schr86} by noting that the proofs of \cite[Prop.
-4.3]{Schr86} and \cite[Cor 4.4]{Schr86} just depending on the canonical embedding and on gonality of $C$, while \cite[Thm.
-3.2]{Schr86} is a general statement.
+Let us first suppose that the $\mathfrak{g}^1_{4}$ on $C$ has no base points, then we assume that $C$ lies on $\mathbb{P}(\mathcal{E})$ just because $C$ does not pass through the possible singular locus of $S$.
+In this way, $C$ is isomorphic to its lifting $C^{\prime}$ to $\mathbb{P}(\mathcal{E})$.
+By abuse of notation, we use $C$ to denote the lifting of $C$ as well.
+Since $\mathbb{P}(\mathcal{E})$ is smooth, the result follows just like in \cite{Schr86}, in the following way.
+The pencil $\mathfrak{g}^1_4$ has no base points.
+So, if $D$ is a canonical divisor given by the intersection of $C$ with a ruling, then the linear spam of any subscheme of $D$ with degree $3$ is not a straight line, otherwise we get a $\mathfrak{g}^1_3$.
+Hence, we are in the range of \cite[Lemma, item 3, pg.~119]{Schr86}.
+The geometric version of Riemann--Roch Theorem for Gorenstein curves assures that $C\subset\mathbb{P}(\mathcal{E})$ has constant betti numbers over $\mathbb{P}^1$, c.f. \cite[Prop.
+4.3]{Schr86}.
+Finally, like in \cite[Cor 4.4]{Schr86}, $C\subset\mathbb{P}(\mathcal{E})$ admits the following free resolution

+where $b_1+b_2=e-2$ with $b_1,b_2\geq -1$.
+Taking the pushforward $\pi_*$ on the above exact sequence \eqref{freeresolution0}, it follows from equation \eqref{derived} that we get a free resolution of $C$ on $S$, implying that $C$ is a complete intersection in $S$ determined by the two mentioned divisors in the statement.

-Assume that the pencil $\mathfrak{g}^1_4$ has base points, thus $C$ meets the vertex of $S$.
+Now let us assume that the pencil $\mathfrak{g}^1_4$ has base points, thus $C$ meets the vertex of $S$.
 We also may assume that the base points of $\mathrm{g}^1_{4}$ are singular points of $C$, otherwise each such base point is removable and so $C$ is no longer tetragonal.
 The vertex $V$ is either a straight line or a point, i.e. $\mathrm{codim}(V,S)\geq 2$.

 We first show that $C\subset S$ has constant betti-numbers over the rulings.
 So, let $D$ be a subcanonical divisor of degree $4$ that is the intersection of $C$ with a ruling.
 By considering $D$ as subscheme of dimension $0$, by the construction of $S$ we get that the linear space spanned by $D$ in $\mathbb{P}^{g-1}$, say $\overline{D}$, is isomorphic to a $\mathbb{P}^2$.
 Let $E\subset D$ be a zero dimensional subscheme of degree $3$.
 If $E$ is contained in a straight line of $\mathbb{P}^2\cong\overline{D}$, then the geometric version of the Riemann-Roch Theorem for Gorenstein curves implies that $E$ compounds a $\mathfrak{g}^1_3$, that is a contradiction because $C$ is tetragonal.
-Hence $E$ is not contained in a hyperplane of $\mathbb{P}^2$.
+Hence, $E$ is not contained in a hyperplane of $\mathbb{P}^2$.
 Now, by virtue of \cite[Lemma 4.2]{Schr86}, the betti-numbers of $C$ are constants over the rulings, depending only on the gonality of $C$.